Skip to content

 Honest expectations.

-- Not unilateral authority.
+• Not unilateral authority.
 Every consequential action is gated by 2-of-N approvals.
-No founding director can bypass the others.
+No founding board member can bypass the others.

-- Not a marketing channel.
-Public statements naming any founding director require their consent and 2-admin approval; the seat doesn't come with a megaphone.
+• Not a marketing channel.
+Public statements naming any founding board member require their consent and 2-admin approval; the seat doesn't come with a megaphone.

 How applying works